stasm/innerself/README.md

 }
 ```

-Connected components always receive the return value of the selector as their
+Connected components always receive the current state as their first argument,
-first argument, and then any other arguments passed explicitly by the parent.
+and then any other arguments passed explicitly by the parent.

 ## Crazy, huh?